ndantuluri429/llm-efm-baselines/README.md

 Implementation of the “interpretation-only” configuration.
 In this setting, LLMs are provided precomputed, structured summaries of CTG metrics instead of raw signals.
 Models apply FIGO guideline criteria to these summaries to generate floating-point pH estimates.
 Performance is quantified against ground truth using RMSE, MAE, bias, and $R^2$.

 ## Data:
-- Data is drawn from the CTU-UHB intrapartum cardiotocography database (PhysioNet).
+- Data is drawn from the CTU-UHB intrapartum cardiotocography database https://www.physionet.org/content/ctu-uhb-ctgdb/1.0.0/.
-- Expert annotations were derived from (https://people.ciirc.cvut.cz/~spilkjir/data.html)
+- Expert annotations were derived from https://people.ciirc.cvut.cz/~spilkjir/data.html
 - Replication requires access to the dataset under its original license.